thiagocruzrj/GRIP-Case/README.md

 * Container to store the .tfsate files (Terraform state)
 * Give the service principal access rule needed to assign roles in Terraform
 * Connect the Azure DevOps API to create the connection to our Azure Subscription

-# Getting Started
-TODO: Guide users through getting your code up and running on their own system.
-In this section you can talk about:
-1. Installation process
-2. Software dependencies
-3. Latest releases
-4. API references

-# Build and Test
-TODO: Describe and show how to build your code and run the tests.

-# Contribute
-TODO: Explain how other users and developers can contribute to make your code better.